On Subvarieties of Abelian Varieties with degenerate Gauss mapping

-Indeed $\langle Y\rangle =X$ can be assumed without restriction of generality.
+Indeed $\langle Y\rangle\! =\!X$ can be assumed without restriction of generality.

-In the situation of lemma 3, let us now assume that $Y$ is not degenerate with a non-dominant Gau\ss\ mapping $\gamma$, and let us also assume that theorem 1 holds for varieties of dimension $< \dim(Y)$.
+In the situation of lemma 3, we now assume that $Y$ is not degenerate with a non-dominant Gau\ss\ mapping $\gamma$, and let us also assume that theorem 1 holds for varieties of dimension $\!<\! \dim(Y)$.
 Then proposition 4 can be applied; it shows that the induced Gau\ss\ mapping

 is not dominant.
-Then $\langle \tilde Y \rangle = \tilde X$ is inherited from $\langle Y \rangle = X$.
+Then, $\langle \tilde Y \rangle \!=\! \tilde X$ is inherited from $\langle Y \rangle\! =\!
+X$.
 So suppose